Apis dorsata: Genetic relatedness within and between aggregations

-Since Apis dorsata is known for its highly polyandrous activity, these bees exhibit a large number of colonies in close proximity to each other.
+Since A. dorsata is known for its highly polyandrous activity, these bees exhibit a large number of colonies in close proximity to each other.
 Although the colonies within an aggregation are near each other, these colonies are not closely related.
 The queens of the colonies in an aggregation are not closely related, but the aggregation itself is more genetically linked than is expected by chance.
 Higher than expected genetic links may exist among colonies because they migrate together during their long distance migratory routes to the same nesting sites in the new location.
 This may also be attributed to short distance reproductive swarming methods and brief mating periods as well.
-Since it has been observed that rarely any queen-daughter relationships exist within aggregations, the “budding” hypothesis of colony initiation rarely occurs.
+Since it has been observed that rarely any queen-daughter relationships exist within aggregations, the "budding" hypothesis of colony initiation rarely occurs.
 Due to their long distance migratory patterns, the bees cause enough gene flow to occur between the colonies of different aggregations.
 There is distinct genetic differentiation between aggregations.
 In turn, the genetic relatedness between colonies within a single aggregation decreases.